frejur/stroustrup-ppp-drills/chapter_10/exercise/e06/ch10_e10_discussion.md

 6. Use the functions that implement the commands for running a series of tests:
     6.1.
 Systematic testing, load in a file of predefined expressions, output the results to another file.
     6.2.
 Compare the results written to disk with another file of predefined expected outcomes.
     6.3.
 Fuzz testing, load in a file of some scraped web data or similar, expect it to gracefully handle all errors, output the "logs" to disk.
+(Really 'barebones' at the moment)